RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/cluster/recover.md

 aliases:
 ---

-`rladmin cluster recover` recovers a cluster from a backup file.
+Recovers a cluster from a backup file.
 The default location of the configuration backup file is `/var/opt/redislabs/persist/ccs/ccs-redis.rdb`.

 ```sh
 rladmin cluster recover